rickardlindahl/rock-paper-scissors/backend/README.md

 npm run start
 ```

-This will run the typescript compiler and output to `dist` before starting the server with `node`.
+This will run the typescript compiler and output to the `dist`-folder before starting the server with `node`.

-## Playing the game
+# Playing the game

-Make sure the server is up and running.
+Prerequisites: Make sure the server is up and running.

-**Step 1** - Create a game
+## Step 1 - Create a game

 ```sh
 curl -X POST http://localhost:3000/api/games \